Sporif/CustomHooks/README.md

 `YOURVIVALDIDIRECTORY\Application\VERSION\resources\vivaldi`

-Open browser.html and inside the body element add the following line:
+For .css files add this line to the head element:

+`<link rel="stylesheet" href="custom.css" />`

+For .js files add the this line to the body element:

 `<script src="custom.js"></script>`

-(obviously replacing `custom.js` with the appropriate file name)
+(obviously replacing `custom.js` or `custom.css` with the appropriate file name)

-Now add the actual corresponding script to the Vivaldi folder (alongside browser.html)
+Now add the corresponding file to the Vivaldi folder (alongside browser.html)

 **combine-header-toolbar**:
  - [combine-header-toolbar.css](https://github.com/Sporif/CustomHooks/blob/master/hooks/combine-header-toolbar.css)